sireesha0904/sireesha0904/README.md

 ## 🌟 About Me

-I’m a **Computer Science Engineering** student with a deep passion for **Full Stack Development** and an expanding interest in **Data Science**.
+🌱 I’m a **Computer Science Engineering** student with a deep passion for **Full Stack Development** and an expanding interest in **Data Science**.
 With hands-on experience in AI tools and prompt engineering, I am always eager to dive into new technologies and enhance my skill set.

-🌱 **Currently Learning:** Data Science, AI tools for Excel, Power BI

 ---

 ## 🚀 My Skills

 - **Full Stack Development:** Crafting responsive and dynamic web applications.
-- **AI and Machine Learning:** Practical experience in implementing AI tools.
-- **Prompt Engineering:** Specializing in creating optimized AI prompts.
+- **Prompt Engineering:** Specializing in creating optimized AI prompts and Practical experience in implementing AI tools.
-- **Data Science:** Foundation knowledge with a focus on expanding my expertise.

 ### 💬 Ask me about:

 - **Frontend:** HTML, CSS, JavaScript, Angular, TypeScript
-- **Backend:** Node.js, Python, Java, C, Spring
+- **Backend:** Node.js, Python, Java, C, Spring, Spring boot
 - **Database:** MongoDB, MySQL, SQLite
-- **Others:** Bootstrap, Materialize CSS
+- **Others:** Bootstrap

 ---